FernandoBasso/fernandobasso.github.io/_posts/vim/2017-05-16-editing-code-command-line-align-text-columns.md

 The array key should be lowercased.
 The array value remains untouched.

-And we want to turn that into a PHP array like `'sn' ⇒ 'State Name'`.
-My first attempt was this:

     '<,'>s:[^"]\+"\(\u\u\)">\([^<]\+\).*$:'\l\1' => '\2',

 The matching part goes like this: